 ($US except where otherwise noted)

-- Net sales in the Engineered Products’ defense business increased by 48.7% to $11.5 million
+- Net sales in the Engineered Products’ defense business more than doubled

-- Quarterly dividend paid of C$0.07 per common share
+- Quarterly dividend paid of C$0.07 per share

-- Basic and diluted EPS of $0.11 per common share
+- Basic and diluted earnings per share of $0.14 per common share compared to $0.12 per common share in Q1 2017

 |Common shares outstanding (millions)|

-The Board of Directors of the Company has approved a quarterly dividend of CAD $0.07 per common share, to be paid on October 15, 2018, to shareholders of record at September 28, 2018.
+The Board of Directors of the Company has approved a quarterly dividend of CAD $0.07 per common share, to be paid on July 16, 2018, to shareholders of record as of June 30, 2018.

 Contact: Lisa Swartzman, President or Gren Schoch, CEO at 905-751-1188.